Nonye2K3/chia/Home.md

 Familiarity with either the Bitcoin or Ethereum protocols is assumed for this documentation.
-The codebase is written in python, with several performance sensitive components (signatures, proof of space, and proof of time), written in C++.
+The codebase is written in python, with several performance sensitive components (signatures, proof of space, and proof of time), written in C++ and the clvm in Rust and Python.

-The items below remain useful but we are about to implement a significant revision to the consensus algorithm.
+The items below remain useful but we have implemented a significant revision to the consensus algorithm.
 We invite your comments and questions on our **[working draft of new consensus](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit)**.

 1. [Consensus algorithm summary](https://github.com/Chia-Network/chia-blockchain/wiki/Consensus-Algorithm-Summary)
 2. [Block format](https://github.com/Chia-Network/chia-blockchain/wiki/Block-Format)